Gabzedu/personal-expenses-analysis/README.md

 - Shopping (€8,066) and Groceries (€7,981) are the second and third largest categories.
 - Projects & Studies (€5,296) reflects investment in education and professional development during this period.

+- Income growth accelerated significantly from 2023 onwards, coinciding with relocation from Portugal to Ireland and increased working hours.
+  This structural change is reflected in both income levels and spending patterns across categories.

 ---

 ## Tools & Technologies